hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-storage-node.md

 ## Adding nodes and disks to object-ring:1 {#add-disk-node}

-Once the Swift nodes are deployed, the required disks must be formatted and mounted them before adding them to the Swift cluster.
+Once the Object Storage (Swift) nodes are deployed, the required disks must be formatted and mounted them before adding them to the Swift cluster.

 1. Log in to the undercloud from the seed.